-Through the use of precision instrumentation, clinical laboratory scientists (also known as medical laboratory scientists and medical technologists) analyze blood, tissue, cells, and other body fluids to provide data critical to the diagnosis and treatment of diseases.
+Through the use of precision instrumentation, medical technologists (also known as medical laboratory scientists) analyze blood, tissue, cells, and other body fluids to provide data critical to the diagnosis and treatment of diseases.
 They work closely with pathologists, other physicians, and other laboratory professionals who specialize in clinical chemistry, microbiology, and other biological sciences.

 This 120-credit program consists of two phases of study.